 3. Plaid Stencil Brush Set

 This economical option presents a wide variety of brushes to use specifically for acrylic paints.
-You get eight brushes, each one with natural boars’ hair bristles and color-coded according to their size.
+You get eight brushes ranging from 1/8- to 1/2-inch in diameter, each one with natural boar’s hair bristles.
 The hair is quite stiff, so applying a gentle hand is best, which also helps prevent unpleasant shedding.
 Although these brushes don’t carry the same longevity as most of our other picks, you do get two of each size, so once one wears out, you have an immediate replacement.

 4. Brietis Premium Chalk Brush